taichi-dev/taichi/docs/autodiff.rst

 But recall that we can differentiate (negative) potential energy to get forces. a.k.a.: ``F_i = -dU / dx_i``.
-So once you've write a kernel that is able to compute the potential energy, then you may use Taichi's autodiff system to obtain the derivative of it and therefore obtain the force on each particles.
+So once you've write a kernel that is able to compute the potential energy, you may use Taichi's autodiff system to obtain the derivative of it and then the force on each particles.

 Take `examples/ad_gravity.py <https://github.com/taichi-dev/taichi/blob/master/examples/ad_gravity.py>`_ as an example: